steqeq/0000/docs/index.md

 * [What is ROCm?](./what-is-rocm.md)
 * [Release notes](./about/release-notes.md)

-You can install ROCm on our Radeon™, Radeon PRO™, and Instinct™ GPUs.
+You can install ROCm on our Radeon™, Radeon™ PRO, and Instinct™ GPUs.
 If you're using Radeon GPUs, we recommend reading the
 {doc}`Radeon-specific ROCm documentation<radeon:index>`.